Faculty

 Conducts research in the areas of pharmaceutical policy and mental health, and has particular expertise in the Affordable Care Act.

-Research in the Duncan lab focuses on liver development, homeostasis and regeneration.
+Research in the Duncan lab focuses on liver development, homeostasis, and regeneration.

 Synthetic Morphogenesis of Human Tissues, Human Organoids, Epigenetic Engineering, Designer Tissues, Blood Development, Synthetic Biology, Systems Biology, Cellular Ecology